Inoshas/Outfit-Today/README.md

 1. **Download the Files**: Download all the required project files to your device.

 2. **Launch the Application**: Open your preferred web browser and locate the 'outfit_today.html' file among the downloaded files.
+[Enabling JavaScript](#enabling-javascript-in-your-web-browser) in your web browser is essential to ensure that websites and web applications can function correctly, as many modern websites rely on JavaScript for interactivity and functionality.

 3. **Setting Your Location**: Choose one of two options to set your location:
    - **Automatic Location Detection**: Grant the browser permission to access your location for automatic retrieval.